 Every student who is interested in Horticulture has to check out Utah State University.
 Based in Logan, Utah, this college is a strong final choice for students who enjoy the thrill of a major city.

 Any student who is interested in Horticulture has to check out Farmingdale State College.
-It is found in the suburban location of Farmingdale, New York, Farmingdale State College offers a comfortable, suburban atmosphere for scholars.
+Situated in Farmingdale, New York, Farmingdale State College offers a comfortable, suburban atmosphere for scholars.

 This school has a low crime rate, one of the safest in the U.S..
 This school does not require freshmen to live on-campus.
 Get a better idea of what student life at Farmingdale State College is like by viewing some campus videos.